Parked Vehicle Exception to Receive Michigan No-Fault Benefits

-1) If the motor vehicle was parked in a way to cause unreasonable risk of bodily injury;
+- If the motor vehicle was parked in such a way as to cause unreasonable risk of the bodily injury that occurred.

-2) If the personal injury was a result of physical contact with equipment permanently mounted on the motor vehicle, while the equipment was being operated or used, or during the loading and unloading process;
+- If the personal injury was a result of physical contact with equipment permanently mounted on the motor vehicle, while the equipment was being operated or used, or during the loading and unloading process.

-3) If the injury was sustained while were occupying, entering into or leaving the motor vehicle.
+- If the injury was sustained while a person was occupying, entering into or leaving the motor vehicle.

-The lawyers of Michigan Auto Law have been specializing in automobile no-fault litigation for more than 50 years.
-If you have been injured in a car accident or truck crash and need help navigating your no-fault insurance policy, please call one of our expert attorneys for a free case evaluation at or fill out our consultation form.
+The lawyers of Michigan Auto Law have been specializing in automobile No-Fault litigation for more than 50 years.
+If you have been injured in a car accident or truck crash and need help navigating your No-Fault insurance policy, please call one of our experienced attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
 There is absolutely no fee or obligation.

 We are here to help you.